-- The company has managed to turn around the impact caused by the Covid-19 pandemic, generating a net profit of €671million in the nine months of FY20, €866 million in the third quarter.
+- The parent company of Zara brand has managed to turn around the impact caused by the Covid-19 pandemic, generating a net profit of €671million in the nine months of FY20, €866 million in the third quarter.
 Despite 5% of the stores closed in 3Q and ongoing trading restrictions affecting 88% of the store network, the sales trend has continued to improve: sales declined by 14% (10% in cunstant currencies) in 3Q20, compared to reductions of 31% in 2Q20 and 44% in 1Q20.

 - Growth in online sales remains strong, with 75% growth in constant currencies in the first nine months of the year, and 76% in the third quarter.

 - Operating expenses fell 17% year-on-year in 9M20.